GeonorAS/Geonor-T-200B-Series-Precipitation-Gauge/README.md

-# Geonor T-200B Series Precipitation Gauge
-This repository provides comprehensive documentation, technical specifications, and user manuals for the Geonor T-200B Series, supporting users in installation, operation, and maintenance.

 # [Geonor T-200B Series Precipitation Gauge](https://www.geonor.no/our-products/geonor-t-200b-series-all-weather-precipitation-gauges)

 The **Geonor T-200B Series Precipitation Gauge** is a high-precision instrument designed for accurate measurement of all forms of precipitation.
 Trusted by meteorological agencies worldwide, it combines robust design with cutting-edge technology to deliver reliable data in various weather conditions.

 ## Repository Features

+This repository provides comprehensive documentation, technical specifications, and user manuals for the Geonor T-200B Series, supporting users in installation, operation, and maintenance.

 This repository includes: